 For each individual following this strategy guide there will be a toll on your mental health and you will need a support system in place in real life.
 If you do not have a real life support such as an understanding close friend, partner, or loved one, or at the very least see a therapist who knows about your attractions and is supportive, do not participate in this strategy, and close/delete this document permanently from your system.
 The very last thing I want to see is someone kill themselves because they did not have the proper supports while using this strategy guide.

 To start a movement of minor attracted people who refuse to be silent about our shared humanity and push society to accept us, warts and all, using a comprehensive strategy and spin a narrative that works to accomplish this.
 Full stop.
 This will not look like a civil rights protest, this will look like a snowball rolling downhill, picking up more snow and momentum with one unstoppable goal: People treating us as human beings.
+We do not approve of sexual harm to children under any circumstances.

 Any goals around ideology and “rights” are not a direct part of this movement, as this particular movement is to lay the groundwork for that (presuming rights to mean destigmatization of attraction, support, humanization, etc.).
 Also, people will automatically hear “they want sex with kids” if we put minor attraction and rights together in the same sentence – we need to find positive ways to say this that people will listen to and hear what we actually want, not project what they think we want onto our words and real positions.
 In other words, we need to make our narrative as spin-proof as possible to ensure the message we want to send is the one people are hearing.

 This vision will be best accomplished by publicly adopting a reasonable anti-abuse/sexual violence prevention position that does not condemn people for struggling with images (even if that is a struggle you cannot relate to, take the time to listen to those who have in private), but does condemn abusing kids.
 No further nuance should be needed in public.
+There have been many voices that supposedly seek to shift the “overton window” and in doing so have harmed our humanization movement.

 There may be the occasional statement about sex abuse prevention being a systemic and multi-pronged approach that is complex, but those complexities are for professionals, not the public.
 The public tends to simplify complex information, and in this case, that works against us because their simplifications will end up being caricatures of what we really want.